Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README.md

 - We can define a unique URL(route) for each resource., All the routes should be unique

-When client type in Browser URL and hit enter it goes to the server and URL hit controller.
+When client type something in Browser (URL) and hit enter it goes to the server and URL hit controller.
 Request contains - URL that we are passing in our browser and type(of our request) -GET,POST,PUT, DELETE

 ### To use routing we need to use 2 middlewares in main file -> Program.cs